Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/Lesson03.md

 | 1:58        | 0:02     | Wrap Up
 | TOTAL       | 2:00     |                           |

-## Learning Objectives/Competencies (3 Minutes)
+## Learning Objectives (3 Minutes)

 1. Recall and review common REST paradigms in Express.
-1. Experience common themes in API design, architecture, and implementation including maintainability and separation of concerns.
+2. Experience common themes in API design, architecture, and implementation including maintainability and separation of concerns.
-1. Identify best practices regarding the nesting of Express routes in order to produce developer-friendly endpoints.
+3. Identify best practices regarding the nesting of Express routes in order to produce developer-friendly endpoints.

 ## Initial Exercise (10 Minutes)